 - 1 teaspoon coarse kosher salt

-- 1 red onion cut in half from stem to root, then cut crosswise and thinly sliced
+- 1 red onion (cut in half from stem to root, then cut crosswise and thinly sliced)

-- 1/2 cup seasoned rice vinegar
+- ½ cup seasoned rice vinegar

-- Bring water and salt to a boil in a large pot over high heat.
-Add onions, wait until the water returns to a boil, then boil for about 1 minute.
+- Add the onions, wait until the water returns to a boil, then boil for about 1 minute.